 Important to consider is that complex adaptive systems always need permeable boarders, making them flexible enough to adapt to changes in the environment it belongs to.

-Dissolution of problems can also be seen as changing the complex adaptive system’s requirements and turning back the clock to zero and restart the system again.
-This means that it is not about closing a gap to a future state like in engineering metaphors.
+Dissolution of problems can also be seen as changing the complex adaptive system’s requirement specification and turning back the clock to zero and restart the system again.
+This means that it is not about closing a gap to a future state like in the engineering metaphor.
 This is also Dr. Russell Ackoff’s thinking in one of his famous quotes about that neither trial-and-error or more depth on the scientific research on our organisations would help us find the solution to system problems, but dissolution of the problem will:

 The best thing that can be done to a problem is to solve it.